Written by Nikita Chandola.

 Thailand trip doesn’t end here there’re many other beautiful places to explore in Northern Thailand.
 Chiang Mai and Chiang Rai are two beautiful places to go and explore as both are poles apart.
 With Chiang Mai the largest city in Northern Thailand & land of misty mountains, colourful hill tribes, a paradise for shoppers and delight for adventurers.
 A wild child will always find plenty of nightlife here.

-Whereas on the other hand, Chiang Rai is a sleep province town with a pleasant atmosphere, compared to Chiang Mai.
+Whereas on the other hand, Chiang Rai is an asleep province town with a pleasant atmosphere, compared to Chiang Mai.
 Though, it doesn’t let you down with its cultural, and historical attractions… but nightlife will be a little less interesting than Chiang Mai.
 It’s a perfect stay for those chilling out and taking it all slowly, savouring moments as it comes.